AURORA UNITED CHURCH

 SOME OF OUR ACCOMPLISHMENTS:

-- Ever since we began to keep records in 2012, an annual average of just under two hundred shawls have been distributed and almost the same number has been crafted.
+- Ever since we began to keep records in 2012, an annual average of about one hundred ninety shawls has been distributed and almost the same number has been crafted.

 - Since 2012, every A.U.C. confirmand has been presented with a shawl.

-- Since 2014, in addition to shawls, the crafters have also made a total of over sixty chemo caps which have been donated to the Oncology Department at Southlake Regional Health Centre
+- Crafters have made and donated over seventy chemo caps to the Oncology Department at Southlake Regional Health Centre in Newmarket.

 - In May 2018, A.U.C. sent three shawls to the community of Humboldt, Saskatchewan in response to the bus accident, which killed or wounded all on board.